 Finding Your Go-To Source of Information in LA

+What’s Going On in Los Angeles?
 For all of us regular folk who are trying to take advantage of what the City of Angels has to offer, what’s the best source of information?
+Where do locals, for instance, go to find info on upcoming events in Los Angeles?
 Aside from what’s available here on whereLA.com, believe it or not, I have to say that the LA Weekly, with its breakdown of live shows, open mic performances, smaller movie openings and opinionated (as opposed to watered down) film reviews — is still my favorite source for what’s going on in Los Angeles.
 Not to mention the fact that it’s a tangible, page turning experience.
 And when was the last time you turned some actual pages as opposed to typing your query into a keyboard?

 What’s Happening in LA Worth Checking Out